VivianBass/GeneFamilies/1. protokol/week-5/day-22.11.md

 **Date**:  22.11.2024
 **Git Branch**: `Gene-Families-tests-Andre`

 ---

 **Tasks**:

+- **New Data Integration**:
+  - Incorporated new data from raw reads (`gffread`, `Trimmomatic`, `kallisto` workflow, etc.).
+  - Recreated results using the new data and provisional TSVs (expressions for *D. melanogaster* and *D. sechellia*).
+  - Set up a new experiment directory and regenerated results and plots.

+- **Statistical Validation**:
+  - Verified t-test results and their alignment with significance levels in the plots.
-- intersection with dsec genes
+  - Resolved issues with t-tests and Wilcoxon tests.

-- unique genes from tsv (maybe)
-- recreate results with tsv (its not final tsv for expressions), expressions for dmel and dsec
-- improve Lab Book
-- server working , see the scripts and how the files look like
-- some plots asis wanted look in issues
+- **Gene Group Analysis**:
+  - Confirmed distance calculations for each gene group are calculated separately.

+---

 **Doubts and Issues**:

-- have to ensure the t-test results are working fine and matching the significance levels in the plots
+- Validation of calculations: Are angles, distances, etc., computed correctly?
+- Clarification on plots:
+  - What specific plots are required?
+  - Should gene families be included in the distribution plots, beyond gene group distributions?

+---

 **Next Steps**:

----

-**Code:**
+- Refine Lab Book descriptions for the workflow’s four steps and provide detailed documentation for each step.